Suggest a Songfact / Artistfact

 Elaborating on the simplicity/stupidity of the song, Buck said in 1994: "We'll write something that's really complicated, where it changes keys in the bridge and there's these really interesting modulations and there's these great harmonies, but nobody ever notices that!
 You give them something like 'Stand,' where it's dumb-head plow-that-riff there, and...
 Not that we're going for the idiot audience or anything, but I like that kind of stuff too.
 The Ramones write the best songs in the world.
 It's all one song, but it's a great song.
 Some of those old Velvet Underground records have two chords on 'em."

 Buck used a wah-wah pedal on this because he felt it's an overused and stupid effect, which would add to the dumb feeling of the song.
+"The wah-wah solo pretty much says it all," Bill Berry wrote in the liner notes for Part Lies, Part Heart, Part Truth, Part Garbage 1982-2011.
+"And it was even more impressive that Pete had acquired the pedal that day."

-This was used as the theme song to the TV show Get A Life, starring comedian Chris Elliot.
+This was used as the theme song to the TV series Get A Life, starring comedian Chris Elliot.
 R.E.M. agreed to it before ever seeing the show because they loved the phrase "Get a Life."
 The show was on Fox and didn't last long, probably because it was ahead of its time.

 The single was released with different B-sides.
 In the United States, it came with the instrumental "Memphis Train Blues."
 In Europe, the song was accompanied by a cover of the Ohio Players' hit "Skin Tight."

-"Weird Al" Yankovic did a parody of this called "Spam." (thanks, T.R. - South Bend, IN)
+"Weird Al" Yankovic did a parody of this called "Spam."